Donearm/Scientia/content/hobbies/Fantasy.md

 * **2000**: Perdido Street Station is published.
 * **2004-2006**: The first trilogy (The Prince of Nothing) of Scott Bakker's Second Apocalypse series is published.
 * **2009-2017**: The second trilogy (The Aspect-Emperor) of Scott Bakker's Second Apocalypse series is published.

+## Warhammer 40k Reading list

+Not a fan (yet?) of Warhammer 40k but it has always been suggested to me as something I would love.
+Eventually I will start reading it.
+This possible reading list I found on Youtube that is supposedly a gentle introduction to the world and lore, without delving into large books earlier.

+1. Heroes of the Space Marines (short stories collection)
+2. Crusade (short stories collection)
+3. There Is Only War (short stories collection)
+4. Novella Series (1 and 2, another short stories collection)
+5. Valdor: Birth of the Imperium
+6. Dark Adeptus
+7. Path of the Warrior
+8. Eisenhorn (trilogy)
+9. The Macharian Crusade (trilogy)
+10. Night Lords (trilogy)